- Interviewed key global leaders

 During the presidential election, Blitzer spearheaded Peabody Award-winning coverage of the presidential primary debates and campaigns.

-Blitzer also served as the anchor of “Late Edition With Wolf Blitzer” for more than a decade.
-The Sunday public affairs program, which was seen in more than 200 countries around the world, featured interviews with presidents and heads of state, politicians, candidates and observers.
+Blitzer also served as the anchor of “Late Edition With Wolf Blitzer” for over a decade.
+The Sunday public affairs program, seen in more than 200 countries around the world, featured interviews with presidents and heads of state, politicians, candidates, and observers.

-As senior White House correspondent covering President Bill Clinton’s two terms.
+As a senior White House correspondent covering President Bill Clinton’s two terms.